Meet Dave: Plot

-The Captain (via Dave) spends some time with Josh and Gina and realizes that humans are more advanced than they originally thought.
-The crew observes humans displaying feelings and love, such as witnessing Gina's painting or a homeless man offering to share his blanket with Dave when he sleeps in a doorway.
-The Captain decides to cancel the plan to drain the oceans because it would destroy life on Earth.
-The police track Dave down using the impression of his face found in the dirt at the crash site and they arrest him.
-After spending so much time on Earth, most of the crew begin to exhibit new "feelings", adopting Earth's culture, mannerisms and general laid-back attitude.
-Believe that the Captain and the rest of the crew's changing behavior is ruining their mission, Number 2 takes command of the "ship" and imprisons the Captain.
-Under Number 2's command, Dave breaks out of the police station and another attempt is made to arrest him.
+As the crew (via Dave) spend so much time with Josh and Gina, they adopt Earth's culture, mannerisms and general laid-back attitude.
+They realise humans are more advanced than they originally thought.
+They observe humans displaying feelings and love, such as observing Gina's painting or a homeless man offering to share his blanket with Dave when he sleeps in a doorway.
+The Captain decides to cancel the plan because it would destroy life on Earth.
+Dooley tracks Dave down using the impression of his face found at the crash site and arrests him for a friendly interrogation.
+Believing that the Captain and the rest of the crew's changing behavior is ruining their mission, Number 2 takes command of the ship and imprisons the Captain.
+Under Number 2's command, Dave breaks out of the police station and attacks the police.
 Number 3, who has become infatuated with the Captain, becomes jealous of Gina.
-She first cooperates in the command change but later agrees with the Captain's view on humans.
-Both are caught by Number 2 and they are expelled from the spaceship.
-In the meantime, Number 17, a young, fun-loving alien, jumps out of the "ship" while drunk from the alcohol Dave has imbibed.
-The Captain apologizes to Number 3 for ignoring her.
-He admits that he too loves her and wants to be with her.
-Back at the police station, Dooley discovers Number 17 in his coffee and interrogates him to find out where Dave is going.
+She first cooperates Number 2 but then, on witnessing his violence, frees the Captain.
+Both are caught by Number 2 and expelled from the spaceship.
+The Captain apologizes to Number 3 for neglecting her and admits that he too loves her.
+In the meantime, Number 17, a young, fun-loving alien, jumps out of the ship while drunk from the alcohol Dave has imbibed.
+Back at the police station, Dooley discovers him in his coffee and asks him where Dave is going.